Enamulali/enamulali/README.md

 <br>
 🥅 2022 goals:
 - To complete the Northcoders bootcamp. 🏆<br>
-- To become a software developer!<br>
+- To integrate into a junior software developer position!<br>
 <br>
 Outside work:<br>
 🏊🏼‍♂️ I enjoy swimming and studying design.